bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 # Fair benchmarks

-While providing benchmarks for the default features is the most useful benchmark, it doesn't represent the minimal build time for many libraries.
+While providing benchmarks for the default features is the most useful benchmark it doesn't always represent the minimal build time for many crates.
 Unfortunately it seems I will need to tune the minimal set of features for each crate to achieve this.
-That's something I was trying to avoid doing but I think in fairness I will support that in a future version of `buildbench`.
+That's something I was trying to avoid doing but I think in fairness I will support it in a future version of `buildbench`.
 Equally adding support for building all dependencies might also be informative.

 # What isn't being measured

-Maik Klein pointed out that one thing I am not measuring is the cost of generics in user code.
+[Maik Klein] pointed out that one thing I am not measuring is the cost of generics in user code.
 When using generics a lot of the cost is shifted into the crate that is instantiating them.
 That is not something that `buildbench` is attempting to measure at the moment.

 # In conclusion

-As usual trying to compare libraries for some metric turned out to be not that simple.
+As usual trying to compare libraries on some metric turned out to be not that simple.

 Turning off default features is harder than it should be.
 This setting is often an alias for `#![no_std]` support.
 I think that's unfortunate and perhaps there should be more explicit flags added to `cargo` to build for no_std.

-Another limitation of `cargo` right now is supporting more complex feature combinations.
-For example telling a dependency like `serde` to build with std support depending on how our crate is being built.

 Ultimately the point of this exercise was to provide another metric to consider when choosing a math library.
-Are you paying for the features you aren't using?
+Are you paying for features you aren't using?

 [`glam`]: https://crates.io/crates/glam
 [`mathbench`]: https://github.com/bitshifter/mathbench-rs